Ppreawsr/Human-to-Robot-Motion/README.md

 ## Conclusion

 This project "Transformation of Human Movement to Robot Motion" was an approach to converting human arm movements into robotic arm motions.
 Using MediaPipe for motion capture and processing joint data with robotic transformation
-(Inverse Kinematics, Forward Kinematics, Dynamics, etc.)
+(Inverse Kinematics, Forward Kinematics, Dynamics, etc.).

 However, there are still many flaws that affected its performance and completeness.